Resurrection and the End of Sin

 Romans 6:6

 I don’t like that translation as much.
 It’s accurate.
 It’s not strong enough; it’s not clear enough.
 Christian Standard Bible translate that phrase, translates the phrase, “in order that sin’s dominion over the body may be abolished.”
-New American Standard, that’s good, too, “Our body of sin might be done away with.”
+New American Standard, that’s good, too: “Our body of sin might be done away with.”
 I like the old King James, here, “that the body of sin might be destroyed.”
 That’s strong.
 That’s clear.
 Basic idea in this verb katargeo, it’s a non-physical destruction by a superior force that comes on the scene to dominate another force, an inferior force that was previously in control.

 We got plenty of illustrations in this as our men went over to fight wars in Afghanistan, in Iraq.
 Al Qaeda once exercised an outsized influence in the city of Ramadi, Iraq, in 2006, put fear into the hearts of people and its willingness to perform acts of terror on a, on a few.
 That is, until U.S. forces directed some attention to Al Qaeda.
 The famous battle of Ramadi ensued.
-The superior U.S. forces dominated the one that was previously in control, and Al Qaeda’s hold of fear on the people was broken.
+The superior U.S. forces dominated the one that was previously in control, and al Qaeda’s hold of fear on the people was broken.
 People felt comfortable to walk around outside again.

 It’s a physical illustration, so it’s imperfect.
-We might say that the idea of the superior force dominating and expelling us inferior force, the idea, here, is more like turning on a light in a dark room.
+We might say that the idea of the superior force dominating and expelling the inferior force, the idea, here, is more like turning on a light in a dark room.
 When the light shines, by nature the light is sup, a superior power that completely and permanently dispels the darkness.

-That’s what we see here; old self crucified in the death of Christ.
+That’s what we see here: old self crucified in the death of Christ.
 It means the death of death in the death of Christ.
 Since the old self operates by a sin-and-death principle, that old self has lost all of its power.
 The body of sin rendered impotent, its hold broken, its dominion abolished, its power over us destroyed.

 The Liberator has liberated his people, not by breaking down the door and breaking the chains.
 No, the Liberator has liberated his people by coming into the prison and killing the prisoner.
 The guard enters the cell, sees the prisoner has died.
 He takes the corpse out of the cell, he buries it in the ground, and he moves on.